palazzem/cookiecutter-django-cms/README.rst

 Basic configurations
 --------------------

-This template is based on original getting started guide.
+This template is based on official getting started guide.
 You have already configured many Django CMS plugins which you can enable/disable inside ``django_cms/settings/base.py`` with ``INSTALLED_APPS`` setting.
 There you can also add more languages (``LANGUAGES``) and templates (``CMS_TEMPLATES``).